-As a gamer, this feels utterly wrong, but in the end, that’s just something you’ll only regret if you play videogames.
+The worst part about it is that you’re paying a lot for integrated graphics.
+As a gamer, this feels utterly wrong, but in the end, that’s just something you’ll only regret if you play video games.

 This is not the computer you need if you’re just looking for a laptop to watch movies without anything fancy.
 You can watch movies on a much cheaper laptop.

 But if you’re looking for the best experience and are willing to pay for it, this is the number 1 choice.

 - 2k resolution and a high DPI screen

 - $1,000 laptop with integrated graphics